 Brokers location.
-The North Little Rock Textbook Brokers location can only be used for returning book orders.- Payment will be made directly to the site which will require a valid credit or debit card.
+Payment will be made directly to the site which will require a valid credit or debit card.
 Students receiving financial aid will also be able to take advantage of this program.
 If using financial aid vouchers click on the voucher link at www.cbctextbooks.com, a credit or debit card will be required.
-Textbooks may be shipped directly to your home, to the Conway Textbook Brokers location or to the Central Baptist College post office.
-However, the student's name and P.O.
-Box number must be included in the order to ensure on campus delivery.
-For rented textbooks, when the pre-determined rental period concludes, students will work directly with Textbook Brokers to return rented textbooks.
-The campus post office can be utilized as a mail drop off point only.
+Textbooks may be shipped directly to your home, or to the Conway Textbook Brokers location For rented textbooks, when the pre-determined rental period concludes, students will work directly with Textbook Brokers to return rented textbooks.
 Students will be responsible to adhere to all Textbook Brokers policies as they are the official textbook providers for Central Baptist College.

 Textbook Brokers will be able to assist or troubleshoot students in the ordering process.
 They can be contacted at 501.336-0166 or CBCtextbooks@bbasolutions.com.
-They are located at 255 Farris Rd.
-Conway, AR 72034.
+They are located on UCA campus by the student union building, Conway, AR 72034.
 Also, the Textbook Brokers campus liaison is Gwenda Williams and can be reached at gwilliams@cbc.edu or 501.205.8879.